AlexandraStrang/ADPE_Remote_Sensing/README.md

   3) What percent change in breeding pairs between years will result in a sufficiently large change in guano area that we can be confident that we can detect colony size change remotely?
 In other words, how sensitive is observing guano area for detecting population change?

 ## Contains:
-This repository contains the R code and data required for completing the analysis in Strang et al. (in prep).
+This repository contains the R code and data required for completing the analysis in Strang et al. (2026): https://doi.org/10.1002/rse2.70040

 ## Contact:
 alexandra.strang@pg.canterbury.ac.nz with any questions.